iSatVeerSingh/isatveersingh/README.md

 Welcome to my Github Account.

-I'm a passionate selt-taught full stack web developer and open-source enthusiast from Rajasthan, India.
+I'm a passionate self-taught full stack web developer and open-source enthusiast from Rajasthan, India.

 I design and develop experiences that make people's lives simple